Colgate Career Services provides platforms and opportunities for students to connect with top employers and recruiters from a variety of industries.

 - Some positions may only be open to students in the Colgate Premier Recruiting Program.
 To join Colgate Premier, see the information below.

-All Colgate students including 2021 graduates are eligible to apply to the internships.
+All Colgate students are eligible to apply for internships.
 Before applying, please meet with a Career Services adviser to certify your résumé and review your application materials.
 The program is highly competitive and we're here to help you.
 For more information and to apply, visit the SOTC website.

 SOTC exposes the best young talent to the abundance of professional opportunities in Northeast Ohio.
 The program brings together 60–80 students for an intensive summer immersion program designed to help interns explore the professional, civic, and social offerings of the Cleveland area.
 SOTC offers students challenging internships, community introductions, alumni connections, and free group housing for the summer.

 Summer on the Cuyahoga has four primary components:

 Meaningful internships are the core of the summer experience in Greater Cleveland and are found by registering on the SOTC website.
 The program works with more than 40 employers in the fields of finance, marketing, IT, urban development, nonprofits, education, entrepreneurship, and more.
 Many participants have turned their SOTC internships into full-time job opportunities.

 SOTC and its alumni volunteers host more than 40 events during your summer in Northeast Ohio.
 Events include meetings with civic leaders; cultural, social, and community service experiences; and career explorations with young professionals and alumni.